The History of Wayside Farm

 In or around 1880 one of Benjamin Johnson’s children Edward transferred or sold land to his brother Walter and wife Mary.
 Edward’s prior ownership is documented on a 1872 plat map.
 Some of that land later became Wayside Farm and the location of the dairy and race track.

+Prior to their land purchase Walter and Mary Johnson gave birth to two boys shortly after the Civil War, Mert W. in 1871 and Ray F. in 1873.
 Later these two boys would build the race track and two dairies, Maple Lawn and Wayside Farm.
 The boys were raised on a farm or farms north of Assumption.
 This included a farm located one mile directly north of Assumption on what was or was later to become Maple Lawn Farm.
 However it was reported in the “History of Christian County ” that they were actually born on a farm seven miles north of Assumption but how long they lived there was not identified.

 Mert and Ray were well-educated having attended Findlay College in Findlay, Ohio graduating in or around 1892.
-Their interest and committment to education were reflected in their large library (five book cases with five shelves per case) including but not limited to a collection of technological books on agriculture and other subjects, novels such as “Robinson Crusoe” and “A Tale of Two Cities”, complete volumes on the Civil War and works by such authors as Edgar Allen Poe and William Shakespeare, a set of encyclopedias and of course a very large dictionary.
+Their interest and committment to education were reflected in their large library (five book cases with five shelves per case) including but not limited to a collection of books on agriculture and other subjects, novels such as “Robinson Crusoe” and “A Tale of Two Cities”, complete volumes on the Civil War and works by such authors as Edgar Allen Poe and William Shakespeare, a set of encyclopedias and of course a very large dictionary.

 In or near 1898 the M.W.
 Johnson Race Track was constructed for trotter racing.
-It should be noted that at that time Mert and Ray were only in their 20s.
-Mert played a major role in its’ creation and though known internationally for his race horses he also dealt with draft horses which at that time were the primary source of power on farms – there were no tractors.
+It should be noted that at the time Mert and Ray were only in their 20s.
+Mert played a major role in its creation and though known internationally for his race horses, he also dealt with draft horses (Percheron) which at that time were the primary source of power on farms – there were no tractors.
 At the turn of the century, 1900, the farm which included at least one horse barn and the race track was known as the “Horse Farm” only later becoming Wayside Farm and Dairy.
-Use of the track for trotter racing was discontinued sometime before or at Ray’s death in 1915.
+Use of the track for trotter racing was discontinued sometime immediately before or at Ray’s death in 1915.
 At some time during the track’s existence it was also used for auto racing and some high school football practice.
 It was later plowed under for pasture and crops.
 Nonetheless the track’s outline is still visible on aerial photos as recent as 2010.

 However Johnson’s race track was not the first race track in or near Assumption.
 Around 1885 another horse racing track was built and operated on the Myer’s section of land immediately west of Wayside Farm (i.e., across old Hwy 51 and the railroad).
 The construction date and longevity are not identified herein though it is not believed to have existed at the time of the Johnson race track.